 Written by: A O’Neill, Licensed Pest Management Professional

-It’s important to be able to identify and know what a bed bug look like as you don’t want to delay treating a growing infestation.
+It’s important to be able to identify and know what a bed bug looks like as you don’t want to delay treating a growing infestation.
 The scientific name for bed bugs is Cimex lectularius and from the description below and the following images, you’ll see that bed bugs are:

-- Small with protruding eyes, six legs, and two antennae
+- Wingless and small with two protruding eyes, six legs, and two antennae

-- Light brown color with flat bodies when unfed
+- Light brown in color with flat bodies when unfed

 - When feeding they become a dark brown/reddish color with an engorged and elongated body

 - The adult grows to 5-7mm (3/16 of an inch) in length and up to 10mm (just over ⅜ of an inch) after a blood meal

 - Baby bed bugs, or nymphs, grow from 1mm – 4.5mm, and are semi-translucent, so they are easily missed when looking for an infestation.
 When feeding their abdomen fills with blood, and becomes red in color, making them easier to spot.
 As they mature they become darker in color like the adults.